cmse802/OtsegoStoryProject/README.md

 # Installation and Usage

 Below are streamlined instructions for setting up the project.
-If you need more detailed instructions or encounter any issues, please refer to our [INSTALL.md](./INSTALL.md) file for additional help and troubleshooting tips.

 ## Prerequisites